-The total available contingency is \$80.97 million, which is above the minimum required contingency of \$60 million.
+The total available contingency is \$80.97 million, which is below the minimum required contingency of \$140 million.
 It still appears that the tunnel contract likely will not consume its entire allocated contingency, potentially freeing some contingency for other aspects of the project.
-In the opinion of the PMOC, the available cost contingency is sufficient to provide reasonable assurance of on-budget completion of the project.
+Based on the favorable contract price for the supply of light rail vehicles, the base project cost for the vehicles was reduced by \$10.8 million and the allocated contingency for vehicles was increased by the same amount.
+As a result, total project contingency was increased by 15%.
+In the opinion of the PMOC, the project will likely have cost contingency above the required minimum at the next milestone - Tunnel Demobilization Complete.